 How is it possible we are moving across the country in five weeks?!

 It honestly has a lot to do with how little sleep we’ve been getting around here, but since we got from our first trip to Oregon in August everything has just flown by.
 We have tried to strike a healthy balance between memory making time, purging, packing, and life responsibilities.
 In this season of life, that is overwhelmingly tricky!
 Some days, just getting three meals on the table seems like enough.
-We recently scheduled our movers, and found a rental property so things are feeling really, really real.
+We recently scheduled our movers and looked into the options of shipping a truck, so moving some of our belongings was a little easier, and found a rental property so things are feeling really, really real.

 As excited as I am, I am struggling a bit with leaving the only home my boys have ever known!
 I love moving, but what if they don’t?
 I’ve signed them up for preschool (yes, you read that correctly next year I’ll have two kiddos in school for about 7.5 hours a week (at the same time) Liam will go a fourth day, bringing him to a total of 10 hours of school per week!)
 Also, i went ahead and signed them up for bible schools/summer camp type things.
 Hoping a few hours in the morning will enable me to get our home settled and feeling like home, and they would make some friends in their programs.
 Also, let’s be real.. that they would introduce mommy to their friend’s mommies so mommy is not lonely, either.
 Ha!